mabel-dev/opteryx/README.md

 - Some edge cases may have undetected bugs
 - Performance tuning may be incomplete
 - Changes are focused on feature completion, bugs, performance, reducing debt, and security
-- Code structure and APIs may change
+- Code structure and APIs are not stable and may change